slowernews/wisdom-tldr/chapters/chapter_1_self.md

 don't build your castle in other peoples kingdom's
 > *"What we reason for ourselves may help others.
 What we reason for others will not help us."
 -- Naval Ravikant*
+- freedom to -> freedom from -- naval
 -->

 > *"A man is free at the instant he wants to be."